veillette/physics-book/contents/ch14Radiation.md

 $$40\text{ºC} $$ higher than it would be if there was no atmosphere, similar to the way glass increases temperatures in a greenhouse.

+The greenhouse effect and its causes were first predicted by Eunice Newton Foote after she designed and conducted experiments on heating of different gases.
+After filling flasks with carbon dioxide, hydrogen, and regular air, then also modifying moisture, she placed them in the sun and carefully measured their heating and, especially, their heat retention.
+She discovered that the $${\text{CO}}_{2} $$  flask gained the most temperature and held it the longest.
+After subsequent research, her paper "Circumstances affecting the Heat of the Sun’s Rays" included conclusions that an atmosphere consisting of more carbon dioxide would be hotter resulting from the gas trapping radiation.

 ![A drawing of a portion of the Earth&#x2019;s surface is shown, with both ocean and continents visible.
 Different rays such as ultraviolet, visible, and infrared are shown penetrating the atmosphere and impinging on the Earth&#x2019;s surface.
 Infrared rays re-emitted by the Earth&#x2019;s surface are trapped by the atmosphere of the Earth and are scattered back to the Earth.](../resources/Figure_14_07_06a.jpg "The greenhouse effect is a name given to the trapping of energy in the Earth&#x2019;s atmosphere by a process similar to that used in greenhouses.
 The atmosphere, like window glass, is transparent to incoming visible radiation and most of the Sun&#x2019;s infrared.
 These wavelengths are absorbed by the Earth and re-emitted as infrared.
 Since Earth&#x2019;s temperature is much lower than that of the Sun, the infrared radiated by the Earth has a much longer wavelength.
 The atmosphere, like glass, traps these longer infrared rays, keeping the Earth warmer than it would otherwise be.
 The amount of trapping depends on concentrations of trace gases like carbon dioxide, and a change in the concentration of these gases is believed to affect the Earth&#x2019;s surface temperature.")
 {: #Figure6}